House Democrats pass police funding bills despite divisions

 The House ended up approving the money, including for departments with fewer than 125 officers, and aid for de-escalation training and mental health services.
 A chief objective is reducing fatal encounters between police and people with mental illness.

-Other parts of the package would provide money for enhanced community violence intervention — a priority for progressives — and technology investments to help local investigators close unsolved cases, especially gun crimes.
+Other parts of the package would provide money for enhanced community violence intervention — a priority for progressives — and technology investments to help local investigators close unsolved cases, especially those involving gun crimes.

 “The bottom line is that you can’t cut it or defund your way to safer communities and better police departments,” said Rep. Josh Gottheimer, D-N.J., one of the lead negotiators.
 “It’s about investing to protect.
 We must always have the backs of those who risked their lives every day to protect us.”